 U.S. House probes reports of fraud, waste in Colorado’s Medicaid program

-The U.S. House committee on energy and commerce has sent a letter to Gov. Jared Polis and the Colorado Department of Health Care Policy and Finance, seeking information on potential waste, fraud and abuse in Colorado’s Medicaid program.
+The U.S. House Committee on Energy and Commerce has sent a letter to Gov. Jared Polis and the Colorado Department of Health Care Policy and Finance, seeking, among other things, audits and processes in place to comply with federal laws

-The March 3 letter, signed by committee Chair Rep. Brett Guthrie, R-Ky. and two subcommittee chairs, pointed to problems that they said surfaced in Minnesota, such as over-billing, falsified records, identity theft and phantom claims in Medicaid social service and health programs for a variety of populations.
+The March 3 letter, signed by committee Chair Rep. Brett Guthrie, a Republican from Kentucky, and two subcommittee chairs, pointed to problems that they said surfaced in Minnesota, such as over-billing, falsified records, identity theft and phantom claims in Medicaid social service and health programs for a variety of populations.

-The letter said the committee is concerned Colorado’s Medicaid program “may be similarly vulnerable” to fraud, waste and abuse that harms Medicaid enrollees, legislative providers and taxpayers.
+The officials said they are concerned Colorado’s Medicaid program “may be similarly vulnerable” to fraud, waste and abuse that “harms Medicaid enrollees, legitimate providers, and taxpayers.”

-The committee set a March 17 deadline for a response from the state.
+The committee set a March 17 deadline for a response from Colorado.

-The letter cited recent data on Colorado Medicaid spending, which it said had surpassed $14.6 billion, with $8.6 billion from the federal government.
+The letter cited recent data on Colorado Medicaid spending, which it said had surpassed $14.6 billion, of which $8.6 billion came from the federal government.
 That spending has doubled in the past decade, despite enrollment growing by only 7%.

-The letter zeroed in on Colorado Medicaid programs that they said are high risk for waste, fraud, and abuse, such as non-emergency medical transportation, applied behavioral analysis (ABA) services for children with autism spectrum disorder, and genetic laboratory services.
+The committee zeroed in on programs it said are high risk for waste, fraud, and abuse, such as non-emergency medical transportation, applied behavioral analysis (ABA) services for children with autism spectrum disorder, and genetic laboratory services.

-The letter noted HCPF has corrected that inaccurate guidance, which could save $60.5 million in fiscal year 2026-27.
+The congressional committee noted HCPF has corrected that inaccurate guidance, which could save $60.5 million in fiscal year 2026-27.

 Last month, the U.S. Attorney for Colorado filed criminal charges against two individuals for fraudulent billing in the non-emergency medical transport program.

-Since Attorney General Phil Weiser took office, the state’s Medicaid Fraud, Abuse and Neglect Unit has recovered more than $50 million through court orders, convicted 62 defendants, and settled more than 100 civil fraud cases, said Lawrence Pacheco, a spokesperson.
+The state’s Medicaid Fraud, Abuse and Neglect Unit has recovered more than $50 million through court orders, convicted 62 defendants, and settled more than 100 civil fraud cases, said Lawrence Pacheco, a spokesperson for the Attorney General’s Office.
 The unit is funded jointly by state and federal dollars.

 The unit has roughly six open investigations into suspected medical transportation fraud.